MCDReforged/MCDReforged/logo/README.md

 python make_logo.py
 ```

+## Note

+As the way fonts work, the embdded font of the long logo changes slightly each time it is generated.

 ## Credits

-Used font Minecrafter by PurePixel, licensed under CC-BY-ND.
+Font Minecrafter by PurePixel, licensed under CC-BY-ND.

 ## Disclaimer